react-knowledgeable/rk-community-site/content/stories/recap-2/index.md

 ### 💄 Build a Gatsby Theme and publish [#13](https://github.com/react-knowledgeable/react-knowledgeable-talks/issues/13)

 [Raj](https://mobile.twitter.com/email2vimalraj) kicked off the lightning talks with his second live demo with Gatsby, this time building a [Gatsby Theme](https://www.gatsbyjs.org/docs/themes/what-are-gatsby-themes/) of a site with a like button.
 What is your one liner for Gatsby Themes?
-Secretly, I call them partials.
+Secretly, I called them partials.
 After last Thursday's talk, I think of them as a way to communicate with common features via a version number now.

 `twitter: https://twitter.com/reknowledgeable/status/1169578211249815552?s=20`